henni3/BA-project/README.md

 - The _Futhark directory_ contains the Futhark implementation of the 2-Opt algorithm.
 - The _Seqventielt directory_, contains the sequential implementations of the 2-Opt, ACO, and SA algorithms.

-# How to run the project
+# How to Run the Project
 To compile and run the _CUDA implementation_ with a sample program go to the CUDA folder and insert,
 ```
 make prepro && ./prepro